vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 106 ‘O God, we pay homage to you . . . , whose anger was calmed by the flow of sweet words of . . . (his) wife . . . , whose lotus-feet radiate with the lustre of a heap of jewels . . . ’

-112 The mortal who praises Rāmadeva residing on top of the Sind¯ura mountain with a pure mind, to him grants . . .
+112 The mortal who praises Rāmadeva residing on top of the Sindūra mountain with a pure mind, to him grants . . .

 116 When a man has devotedly worshipped . . . and his mind is purified, what difficult-to-obtain (occult) power will there be that he will not obtain?